Fringe Club

-The Fringe Club is a not-for-profit arts organisation.
+Founded by Benny Chia in 1984, the Fringe Club is a not-for-profit arts organisation.
 Its mission is to help emergent artists, promote Hong Kong artists abroad through cultural exchange and overseas touring, and conserve and develop Hong Kong cultural heritage.

 It provides rent-free contemporary arts space for exhibitions and performances.
 It is located in 2 Lower Albert Road, Central District.
 It is housed in a Grade-I heritage building, the old Dairy farm cold storage depot, built circa 1892 in a late Victorian eclectic style.
 The facade of this building is distinguished by its "blood and bandages" brickwork.

 Premises

 In 1892, Dairy Farm built a low-rise brick and stucco building on Lower Albert Road in Central for use as a cold storage warehouse.
 This warehouse was later renovated and expanded in 1913 to include a dairy shop, a room for meat smoking, a cold storage room for winter clothes and residency for the general manager.
 The building later evolved into the company headquarters until the company moved in the 1970s.
 The abandoned building was acquired by the Hong Kong Fringe Club in 1984.